A Nature Immersion Experience

 River's Edge was founded by child mental health practitioner, Teece Nowell, LCPC.
 Through her private practice Teece began to document the healing effects of spending time in nature for her clients.
 She researched her observations and found overwhelming support of the therapeutic benefits for children spending time outdoors and engaging in free play.
 After launching forest based programs, other professionals in various fields of child development "fell into her lap".
 They had come to the same conclusions in their work that Teece did in her practice; kids need to be outside more and they need time for free play to promote healthy growth and development.
 From this passion, River's Edge Forest Play was born and our nature play loving family of forest guides, kids, families, and schools continues to grow!

-We are a diverse team of professionals from the fields of psychology, occupational therapy, and education.
+We are a diverse team of professionals from the fields of psychology, occupational therapy, child life, environmental studies and education.

 The diversity of our professions makes us a well rounded team to bring the best outdoor, WHOLE child development programming for your child!